yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-java-interoperability.markdown

 Arrays of these types are supported as well.
 You can also use .NET enumerations, which are treated as their underlying .NET type.
 Java enums are not supported.
 If your class contains a field whose type is not in the table, you can use `SpaceExclude` to exclude it from the space.
-Some of the types have different charactaristics in .NET and Java (signed\unsigned, nullable\not nullable, precision, etc.) This can lead to runtime exceptions (e.g. trying to store `null` in a .NET structure) or unexpected results (e.g. copying values between signed and unsigned fields).
+Some of the types have different characteristics in .NET and Java (signed\unsigned, nullable\not nullable, precision, etc.) This can lead to runtime exceptions (e.g. trying to store `null` in a .NET structure) or unexpected results (e.g. copying values between signed and unsigned fields).
 {%endvbar%}